 Some of the most common questions you’ll get as a float center operator involve the cleanliness of your tanks.
-We’ve covered the basics of testing and maintaining your saltwater elsewhere, but we wanted to delve more into the various methods of sanitizing your float water.
+We’ve covered the basics of testing and maintaining your saltwater elsewhere, but we wanted to delve more into the various methods of sanitizing your float solution.

 One thing to know right off the bat is that at least some method of active sanitation is necessary to run a clean float tank.
 While there’s a huge amount of Epsom salt in the water, and that salt does have a beneficial effect in helping keep the float water clean, it’s generally agreed upon that the salt itself is not enough to keep your floaters safe.
 This initial study by the Float Fund shows some details about the impact that the Epsom salt has (and doesn’t have) on certain bacteria.